ianchia/gideros-parse/README.md

 This module provides social integration code for using the Parse SDK with Gideros, via BhWax.

-You will need to have both BhWax and the Parse SDK for iOS setup for use with the Gidero iOS Player.
+You will need to have both BhWax (the very latest) and the Parse SDK for iOS setup for use with the Gidero iOS Player.

 ##Installation and Setup